BoazKG93/CanSat/README.md

 ## Arduino setup
 The following sensors and setup are required in order to get things running:
 ![Circuit board](http://i63.tinypic.com/vzvtcy.jpg)
-Also, you will need an XBee transmitor connected to your computer to recieve the data with the reciever.
+Also, you will need an XBee transmitor connected to your computer to recieve the data with the receiver.

-## The reciever
+## The receiver
-PySerial is required in order to connect to the Serial in the reciever.
+PySerial is required in order to connect to the Serial in the receiver.
 You will need to have Python 3 and pip installed.
 Please check GitHub or the offical website in order to install those.
 Afterwards run the following command on terminal:

 `pip3 install pyserial`

 Once the install is over, you are ready to go! it's that easy!

 Run the following command on terminal once in the CanSat folder:
-`python3 reciever/reciever.py`
+`python3 receiver/receiver.py`

 You will be asked to write the serial port and bandwidth limit.
 Afterwards you will be asked for the file name.
-This file will hold all the collected data and will be saved by default in the reciever folder.
+This file will hold all the collected data and will be saved by default in the receiver folder.
 Follow the instructions on the terminal, by pressing the Enter key to move forward or CTRL(CMD)+C to leave the session.

 ## The sender